-With the exception of the Carl Sandburg and Illinois Zephyr Carry-on Pet pilot program, Amtrak does not permit pets on trains or Thruway services, in passenger areas of train stations or in checked baggage.
+With the exception of these select trains, Amtrak does not permit pets on trains or Thruway services, in passenger areas of train stations or in checked baggage.

 The following types of animals are not permitted:

 * If the passenger or agency feels an exception needs to be made for search and rescue dogs or police dogs, contact the Amtrak Police Department for assistance.

 You must keep your service animal under control at all times.
 The animal should always be on a leash, harness or other tether, unless either the handler is unable because of his/her disability to use a harness, leash or other tether, or the use of a harness, leash or other tether would interfere with the service animal's safe, effective performance of work or tasks, in which case the service animal must be otherwise under the handler's control.

 Amtrak personnel may require you to remove your service animal en route or from the station premises if: